PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 dict_character = list(self.character_str)
 ```

-### 4.Recognition model inference using custom text dictionary file
+### 4. TEXT RECOGNITION MODEL INFERENCE USING CUSTOM CHARACTERS DICTIONARY
-If the text dictionary is replaced during training, you need to specify the text dictionary path by setting the parameter `rec_char_dict_path` when using your inference model to predict.
+If the chars dictionary is modified during training, you need to specify the new dictionary path by setting the parameter `rec_char_dict_path` when using your inference model to predict.

 ```
 python3 tools/infer/predict_rec.py --image_dir="./doc/imgs_words_en/word_336.png" --rec_model_dir="./your inference model" --rec_image_shape="3, 32, 100" --rec_char_type="en" --rec_char_dict_path="your text dict path"
 ```

-## Text detection and recognition inference concatenation
+## TEXT DETECTION AND RECOGNITION INFERENCE CONCATENATION

-### 1. Ultra-lightweight Chinese OCR model inference
+### 1. LIGHTWEIGHT CHINESE MODEL

-When performing prediction, you need to specify the path of a single image or a collection of images through the parameter `image_dir`, the parameter `det_model_dir` specifies the path to detect the inference model, and the parameter `rec_model_dir` specifies the path to identify the inference model.
-The visual recognition results are saved to the `./inference_results` folder by default.
+When performing prediction, you need to specify the path of a single image or a folder of images through the parameter `image_dir`, the parameter `det_model_dir` specifies the path to detect the inference model, and the parameter `rec_model_dir` specifies the path to identify the inference model.
+The visualized recognition results are saved to the `./inference_results` folder by default.

 ```
 python3 tools/infer/predict_system.py --image_dir="./doc/imgs/2.jpg" --det_model_dir="./inference/det_db/"  --rec_model_dir="./inference/rec_crnn/"